 If you’re having guests or simply feel like spending a little more time cooking great food, snacks can be transformed into appetizers and suddenly take a very sophisticated look.
 Herbed meat skewers, stuffed mushrooms and shrimp cocktails are some examples.

 Of course, snacking is completely optional on a Paleo diet.
 In fact, many people end up naturally eating only two meals per day, but it doesn’t mean that snacking is a bad idea, especially if the snack only contains healthy ingredients and prevents you from indulging with bad foods.
 They can also be great when on the go or as something to eat post workout.
-Just remember that your snacks should respect the basic principles of the Paleo diet.
+Just remember that your snacks should respect the basic principles of Paleo.
 This means that most fruits and nuts should be consumed only in moderation.
 Most fruits are high in the sugar fructose, which is toxic in higher doses and most nuts are high in polyunsaturated fat (PUFA), especially the omega-6 PUFA.
 Refer to my article on nuts and seeds to know about the best choices.
 This also means that snacks containing mainly saturated fat or animal protein are usually great.

 In this article you’ll find a list of simple and original snack ideas, pointers to recipes that are already on the site as well as four extra snack recipes: macadamia nut hummus, seasoned seaweed, spicy beef jerky, and natural fruit roll-ups.

 Here is a short list of snack ideas.
 Some are really simple while others need more preparation, but are perfect for a special treat.
 Many of these ideas are included in the cookbook:

 - Coconut butter;